 7. Towards a Humane Future of Work

-The whole point of studying the future is to get ready for it or to shape and influence it in the desired way.
+The whole point of studying the future is to get ready for it or to shape it in the desired way.
 For that, we would have to first agree on what type of future we would like to live in.
 Each of us has different values and opinions of what is good and desirable and what isn’t.

 As I explained in another article, I believe we should strive to build a human and humane Future of Work.
 What does this mean?

 The Future of Work should be built by and for the people.
 We should create workplaces where people can reach their full potential, grow, and learn, where they don’t feel alienated, exploited, or discriminated against, and where wealth is more evenly distributed.
+We need to reimagine our workplaces so they enable better and happier lives.

 We should create a future in which values like liberty, equal opportunities for all, fairness, prosperity, wellbeing, and personal growth are possible.
 Sadly, this may sound like a big ask in today’s world, but it shouldn’t be this way.
 I think it is possible and desirable to reach this future.